carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 location for the file or, as mentioned above, provide nothing if your home directory _is_ the destination.

-A trailing slash on the target directory is optional, and has no effect for `scp -r`, but is important in other commands, like `rsync`.
+A trailing slash on the source directory is optional, and has no effect for `scp -r`, but is important in other commands, like `rsync`.

 > ## A Note on `rsync`